 Delta has also changed the way that the Sky Club operates.
-With increased touch-free points throughout starting with a modified Check-In area with plexiglass, hand sanitizers and face masks available to the bar with plexiglass and a printed menu of the upgradable options to avoid points of contact and the change from the open buffet to pre-packaged foods which is great if you want to bring a meal with you onboard your next flight!
+With increased touch-free points throughout starting with a modified Check-In area with plexiglass, hand sanitizers, and face masks available to the bar with plexiglass and a printed menu of the upgradable options to avoid points of contact and the change from the open buffet to pre-packaged foods which is great if you want to bring a meal with you onboard your next flight!

-One of the places that travelers are most concerned about is the waiting area and boarding zones, as it is generally tough to follow social distancing, but the great people at Delta has it figured out!
+One of the places that travelers are most concerned about is the waiting area and boarding zones, as it is generally tough to follow social distancing, but the great people at Delta have it figured out!

 The gate agent desk has been modified with Plexi Glass, and the check-in table is now touch-free, where passengers will scan their boarding passes from their phone or their physical ticket.
-Face masks and hand sanitizer is readily available at the gate agent desk.
+Face masks and hand sanitizer are readily available at the gate agent desk.

 Upon entering the jetbridge, travelers will see social distancing markers to let travelers know where to stand.
 Enforcing the concept of social distancing